 Unfortunately, asbestos is still not banned in the United States and the mineral’s deadly legacy lives on.
 It can still be found in some older buildings built before regulations were put in place.
 According to the Environmental Protection Agency, certain materials manufactured today still contain asbestos including insulation, tiles, shingles, hot water pipes, and automobile clutches and breaks.

-This means that, even now, workers are being exposed to asbestos on the job.
+This means that, even now, workers are being exposed to asbestos at worksites.
 Unfortunately, they may not begin to experience symptoms until years or even decades down the line.

 What is Mesothelioma?